occipital/django-content-settings/docs/first.md

 ]
 ```

-The example above shows all of the variables in one end-point, but you can create end-points with subset of settings.
-Read more about it in [the API page](api.md).
+This example exposes all variables at one endpoint.
+For more control, you can create endpoints for specific subsets of settings.
+Learn more in the [API page](api.md).

+---

-### Stpe 6 (optional and experemental): Code highlight configuration
+### Step 6 (Optional and Experimental): Code Highlight Configuration

-If you want to have code highlight for JSON/YAML/PY code using [Codemirror](https://codemirror.net/5/) - update setting.py
+To enable code highlighting for JSON, YAML, or Python code using [CodeMirror](https://codemirror.net/5/), update `settings.py`:

 ```python
 from content_settings.defaults.collections import codemirror_all